-A - Patient-centred assessment
+- A Patient-centred assessment

+- I Implementation

-P - Planning care I - Implementation E - Evaluation
+- E Evaluation

-Four of the remaining stations are skills stations, testing practical clinical skills.
+Five of the remaining stations are skills stations, testing practical clinical skills.
 Stand- alone stations are up to 12 minutes long.

 There are also two silent stations.
 In each OSCE, one station will specifically assess the professional issues associated with professional accountability and related skills around communication.
 One station will also specifically assess critical appraisal of research and evidence and associated decision-making.
 The silent stations are each 10 minutes long.